The Tsunami that Killed Dinosaurs!

 The crater has a diameter of 200 km and a depth of about 1 km, a giant hole in the ground that slowly filled with seawater over a period of hours.
 This wasn’t a slow seeping in of water, it was a massive surge, huge waves of water entering the crater.
 The crater had numerous connections to the surrounding ocean for this water to surge in, and once the crater was filled, giant waves of water exited as a massive tsunami.
 There were several phases in tsunami development.

 When the water rushes back in it forms a central plume (a giant splash) that collapses outwards causing tsunami, this is known as a rim wave tsunami, the first tsunami to form.
 This wave would travel outside the crater and be the first tsunami to hit the Texas coast.
 However, it was not the last.
 Imagine dropping a huge boulder into a bathtub filled with water.
 The rim wave tsunami forms from the initial big splash (the plume) when the boulder displaces the water.
 This wave will travel out to the edges of the bathtub and reflect off of it.
 That is what happened in the Chicxulub crater, the rim wave tsunami hit the shores of the Gulf of Mexico and caused numerous reflected tsunami.
 But that wasn’t the end.
-The crater was unstable, massive piles of rubble all over the place, and giant landslides were occurring everywhere.
+The crater was unstable, with massive piles of rubble all over the place, and giant landslides were occurring everywhere.
 In addition, the tsunami were so big that they themselves triggered landslides.
 As we will learn in this module, landslides also trigger tsunami.
 So there was total chaos that lasted for days, multiple tsunami of varying size going in and out of the crater.
 And once the tsunami waned and energy began to subside, seiche waves formed, these were waves that did not exit the crater.
 It took months for the energy to totally diminish.
 Watch these simulations here:

 Video: Chicxulub Tsunami (4:07) (No audio.)

 We can study cores of rock drilled in the crater to learn about the tsunami.
 Tsunami deposits are also found all over the margin of the Gulf of Mexico in Texas, Alabama, Mississippi, and northern Mexico.
 Giant boulders deposited by landslides are found in Cuba.
 Seiche waves likely made it all the way up to North Dakota!
-The crater has been drilled including by a rig in 2016 and cores tell us about the timing and the physics of the tsunami.
+The crater has been drilled, including by a rig in 2016, and cores tell us about the timing and the physics of the tsunami.
 Also, geologists have worked on rocks around the Gulf of Mexico and the Caribbean that provide information about the height of the wave and how far it extended inland.
 Some of these rocks are shown below.

 So it was a really rough day for you the dinosaur, it was the end of an era, the Mesozoic, when you ruled, you may have been swept out to sea by that first rim wave tsunami, but in all likelihood, your relatives suffered a far slower demise.